sashalex007/Textract-Wave-Invoicing-Server/README.md

 9. Place a sample purchase order in the purchase order folder and run 'node server.js', wait for successful Textract result.
 If S3 upload (and deletion) and textract response was successful, you can now build a custom parser for the textract response.

 10. Uncomment //let invoiceData = parseTextractData(textractResult), and start building your parsing logic.
 You must provide data in the correct format for the invoice creation.
-Follow the code in the parseTextractData function.
+Follow the code in the parseTextractData function to build out your logic.
+You will require customers.js and products.js to get the right ID's.